Your Driving Test

 - You could also be asked to perform a controlled stop although this exercise is not tested on every driving test.

-At some point during your driving test your examiner will explain about the independent driving element of the test, this will involve you having to navigate your own way around a number of junctions following a set of directions, this can be from following road signs or a series of directions shown from a diagram by your examiner, you will not be given any other directions during this session, however if you need to ask your examiner to repeat the directions again you may do so.
-Whilst following the route correctly you will be expected to drive properly using the MSM/PSL routines as well as signalling at the correct times, choosing the correct lanes, driving at the appropriate speeds and not making any serious or dangerous errors.
+At some point during your driving test your examiner will explain about the independent driving element of the test.
+This part of the test will last about 20 minutes and will involve you having to navigate your own way around the route by receiving the directions either from a satellite navigation device or direct from the examiner asking you to follw a series of directions or road signs.
+You will not normally be given any other directions from your examiner during this 20 minutes, however if you need to ask your examiner to repeat the directions again you may do so.
+Whilst following the directions from the Sat-Nav you will also be expected to drive correctly and safely using the MSM/PSL routines as well as signalling at the correct times, choosing the correct lanes, driving at the appropriate speeds and not making any serious or dangerous errors.

 At the end of your driving test your examiner will ask you to switch off the engine and then you'll get the result.
 If you have drove the car in the same way as you did on your driving lessons then you should pass quite easily, however if you've made any serious or dangerous errors or accumulated more than 15 driving errors then you will have failed your driving test.
 The driving examiner will offer you a debrief and your driving instructor may listen to this debrief if you wish.